Brian Jones: Relationships and fatherhood

 In early 1963, Jones began a relationship with Linda Lawrence.
-On 23 July 1964, Lawrence gave birth to Jones's fifth child, Julian Brian Lawrence.
-Lawrence later married Scottish folk/pop singer Donovan.
-They raised Julian together, changing his name to Julian Leitch.
+On 23 July 1964, Lawrence gave birth to Jones's fifth child.
+Later, after his mother's marriage to the Scottish folk/pop singer Donovan, the child was adopted by Donovan and his last name was changed to Leitch, Donovan's last name.

-In early October 1964, Jones's occasional girlfriend, Dawn Molloy, announced to Jones and the Rolling Stones' management that she was pregnant by him.
+In early October 1964, Jones's occasional girlfriend Dawn Molloy announced to Jones and the Rolling Stones' management that she was pregnant by him.
 She received a cheque for £700 from group manager Andrew Loog Oldham.
 In return, she signed an agreement that the matter was now closed and that she would make no statement about Jones or the child to the public or the press.
 The undated statement was signed by Molloy and witnessed by Mick Jagger.
-Molloy eventually gave the boy, whom she named Paul Andrew, up for adoption, and his new parents renamed him John Maynard.
+Molloy eventually gave the boy up for adoption.

 In 1965, Jones met German singer Nico and began a three-month relationship with her.
 Jones introduced Nico to Andy Warhol and recommended she show him her music; through this she later received her role in The Velvet Underground.
 She became pregnant during the affair but decided to have an abortion in London that same year.
 The two remained friends.

 A year later, while on tour, Jones met Italian-German model and actress Anita Pallenberg backstage and began a significant relationship with her.
 Jones became extremely abusive, at one point breaking his hand on Pallenberg's face.
 In 1967, Pallenberg left Jones for his bandmate Keith Richards, which added to tensions between the bandmates.

-Jones had subsequent relationships with English model Suki Potier and Swedish seamstress Anna Wohlin, as well as a short relationship in 1968 with American model Donyale Luna, who appeared with him in the concert film The Rolling Stones Rock and Roll Circus several months before his death.
+Jones had subsequent relationships with English model Suki Potier and Swedish dancer Anna Wohlin (1946–2019), as well as a short relationship in 1968 with American model Donyale Luna, who appeared with him in the concert film The Rolling Stones Rock and Roll Circus several months before his death.
 Wohlin was living with Jones in 1969 when he died and has written two books about her time with him.
 Wohlin has stated that during his last year Jones had expressed immense guilt over not being there for his children.
 He wished to start over and become a "real father" and raise future children in the house he had bought.
-He also wished for his sons, who had not been adopted away by their mothers, Mark and Julian, to come and live in the house.
+He also wished for his sons who had not been raised by adoptive parents to come and live in the house.

-Jones's youngest known child is a daughter named Barbara Anna Marion, born in 1969 to Elizabeth, a married American woman who raised the girl with her husband.
-Barbara has appeared in a 2019 documentary about Jones's death.
+Jones's youngest known child is a daughter, born in 1969 to Elizabeth, a married American woman who raised the girl with her husband.

 Wohlin stated in her first book that she miscarried a girl in August 1969.
-She has referred to the baby as Johanna, a name she and Jones had picked out previously for when they had a daughter while planning for a family.